FOREX-Dollar fights back after Fed drives it down

 Against the yen, the greenback slid as low as 119.29 overnight, its lowest since Feb.
 27, trading below 120.00 for the first time in nearly three weeks.
 It recovered some ground to 120.69 yen, up about 0.5 percent on the day.

 "People are still cautiously buying dollar/yen," Kaneo Ogino, director at Global-info Co in Tokyo, a foreign exchange research firm.
 "I'm convinced that even after this selloff, the dollar has a solid base against the yen because people are buying on dips."
-(Additional reporting by Lisa Twaronite in Tokyo and Ian Chua in Sydney; Editing by Hugh Lawson)
+(Editing by Hugh Lawson)

+LAGOS, April 5 Former Nigerian oil minister Diezani Alison-Madueke has been charged with money laundering, the country's financial crimes agency said on Wednesday.

 * Announces that it has sold its $120 million share in $2.5 billion Dakota Access Pipeline loan